dimash-web/child-health-data-feature/README.md

-# PPDS - Activity 01 - Data Features
+# Child Welfare Data Feature - Assignment 01 - Created in collaboration with Lisa
-This Jupyter notebook demonstrates the creation of a simple data feature prototype that helps users find news articles related to a specific stock ticker.
+This Jupyter notebook demonstrates the creation of a simple data feature prototype that helps users find specific child welfare related data in a chosen country.

 ## Features
 * Converts a stock ticker symbol to a company name using the Alpha Vantage API